Hashimoto’s thyroiditis, or Hashi is a serious thyroid-immune disorder.

-This thyroid disorder was first named back in 1912 by the Japanese specialist Dr. Hashimoto Hakaru.
-Today, Hashimoto’s is one of the most common autoimmune endocrine diseases, especially among women.
+First named in 1912 by the Japanese specialist Dr. Hashimoto Hakaru.
+Today, Hashimoto’s thyroiditis is the most common cause of hypothyroidism.

 This silent immune response is initiated by the presence of foreign compounds within the thyroid, or pathogens that have infiltrated the thyroid such as viruses, bacteria, fungi, parasites, etc. Gluten can also induce anti-thyroid antibodies.

-Lab tests are critical to diagnose an autoimmune thyroid disorder.
-There are two tests you need to know about – these should be done as part of a complete thyroid panel.
+Pathology tests are critical to diagnose an autoimmune thyroid disorder.
+There are two tests you need to know about and these should be done as part of a complete thyroid panel.

 Anti-thyroperoxidase (TPO) antibody test.